the-qa-company/rdf-entity-viewer/README.md

 A React/MUI component to visualize and explore RDF entities.

+Check out the **demo** here: [https://the-qa-company.github.io/rdf-entity-viewer](https://the-qa-company.github.io/rdf-entity-viewer)

 ## Getting started

-1) Make sure you have the peer dependencies installed, see `package.json`.
+1) Make sure you have the peer dependencies installed, see `package.json` for precise information.
 Basically you have to install:
     - React
-    - Material UI (with icons)
+    - Material UI (with icons): [the mui guide](https://mui.com/material-ui/getting-started/installation/)
 2) Install the library using `npm i rdf-entity-viewer`
 3) Import the stylesheet (preferably in the file that is your app entry point, e.g `main.tsx`, `App.js`, etc.) like that: